Note: This complete guide on on how to create an online course is available for free as a 47-page PDF: download here your free course creation PDF.

-Figuring out how to create an online course can still be an overwhelming task, especially if you are doing it for the first time and don't have the proper guidance.
+Figuring out how to create an online course can be quite an overwhelming task, especially if you are doing it for the first time and don't have the proper guidance.

-But with the emergence of user-friendly course creation platforms and affordable video-recording equipment, creating online courses is now easier than ever.
+But with the emergence of user-friendly online course platforms and affordable video-recording equipment, creating online courses is now easier than ever.

 But the question is, how do you start?

 I am a course creator like you and I know how mind-boggling it can be when you are just getting started.
 Years back, I quit my job as a software developer and focused fully on creating an online course business from scratch.